Joshua-Miller-161/HCMV_Dose_Infection/README.md

 - Make sure that the path is surrounded in quotations " ", save the file. **DO NOT CHANGE THE FILE NAME OR MOVE IT**
 - If you only want to see the figure and not save it, comment out the *fig.savefig* line at the bottom using a #

-**- - - - Running the plotting scripts - - - -**
+## Running the plotting scripts
 - If running from the terminal/command prompt, ensure you are in the correct folder this repository is located in.
-Should be something like: /users/my_name/.../HCMV_Dose_Infection.
+Should be something like: /users/my_name/.../HCMV_Dose_Infection
 - Ensure that you have changed config.yml to what you want.
-- If you installed using the Anaconda (conda) method, ensure that you have activated the conda environment.
+- If you installed using the Anaconda (conda) method, ensure that you have activated the conda environment
 - Type either *python make_simple_simul_plot.py* or *python plot_clump_simul.py* depending on what you want